 Seek out anti-inflammatory active ingredients.

 Along with building up your skin barrier strength, you should also look at anti-inflammatory actives (they often go hand-in-hand).
 Start with antioxidants—see our favorites here—as they neutralize oxidative stress, the main cause of inflammation.
-A few other holistic skin care favorites are turmeric (i.e., curcumin), plant oils (i.e., olive, argan, safflower, sunflower oils), centella asiatica (i.e., gotu kola), comfrey, and hemp or CBD.
-Judit Konrad, Ph.D., pharmacist and cosmetic chemist, notes that the skin's immune cells have CB2 receptors that bind to hemp or CBD, cueing the skin's return to homeostasis via our body's own endocannabinoid system.
+A few other holistic skin care favorites are turmeric3 (i.e., curcumin), plant oils4 (i.e., olive, argan, safflower, sunflower oils), centella asiatica5 (i.e., gotu kola), comfrey6, and hemp or CBD.
+Judit Konrad, Ph.D., pharmacist and cosmetic chemist, notes that the skin's immune cells have CB2 receptors that bind to hemp or CBD, cueing the skin's return to homeostasis via our body's own endocannabinoid7 system.

 Avoid ingredients that strip and irritate your barrier.